31v1/Legacy---Refactor/PowerBill/README.md

 # PowerBill

 The **Compañía de Fuerza y Luz (CFL)** provides electricity service to approximately 200,000 subscribers.
 Billing is a critical process that must be automated to ensure accuracy, efficiency, and transparency.
-The existing system does not meet operational needs, creating the requirement for a new solution.
+The existing system does not meet operational needs, hence, a new system is critical.

 The company needs a program capable of calculating and generating invoices for electricity consumption based on the following rules: